tableau/connector-plugin-sdk/docs/example.md

 Tableau connector files include:
 - __Manifest file__ that tells Tableau about the connector.
 Tableau uses the name from this file to add it to the list of available connectors in the UI.
-- __Tableau Custom Dialog file__ is optional.
-It customizes the connection dialog as needed for this connection.
+- __Tableau Custom Dialog file__ customizes the connection dialog as needed for this connection.
+(If the base is not set to "odbc" or "jdbc", then this is file may not be required.)
-- __Tableau Connection Resolver file__ is optional.
-It creates the connection to your file using JavaScript files to define and make the connection.
+- __Tableau Connection Resolver file__ creates the connection to your file using JavaScript files to define and make the connection.
+(If the base is not set to "odbc" or "jdbc", then this is file may not be required.)
 - __Tableau Dialect file__ identifies which SQL dialect to use.

 Tableau provides a base set of connector files that you use to create your own customized connector.
 You can use the connectivity test harness to validate the connector behavior as you build it.